 Great Expectations: Students participate in intellectual challenge and mastery.
 We emphasize rigour, challenge, breadth, and scope.
-Students learn necessary skills including problem-solving, and they gain the knowledge, understanding, and thinking skills to enter university, college, the work place, or take their place in the community.
-It is important that students learn to be thoughtful, broadminded, and discerning.
+Students become problem-solvers, gaining the knowledge, understanding, and thinking skills to enter university, college, or the work place while contributing to their communities.
+It is important that students learn to be thoughtful, broad-minded, and discerning.